Healing Trauma with IFS Therapy

 What Is IFS Therapy?

-• A manager part may push you to be perfect so you never feel rejected.
+• A manager part might push you to be perfect so you’ll never risk rejection.

-• A firefighter part may use food, substances, or distractions to numb painful feelings.
+• A firefighter part may try to numb your pain through food, substances, or overwork.

-• An exile part may carry deep sadness, shame, or fear from the original traumatic event.
+• An exile part might hold deep sadness, shame, or fear — feelings that once felt too unbearable to face.

 The Self: Your Inner Source of Healing